XinyuKang22/kata-separation-of-concerns/sections/050_handle_configuration.md

 Additionally, having a component pull information directly from the environment means that:
 1. that dependency isn't explicit in the signature of the constructor or any methods;
-2. understand the totality of information required is difficult - it is diffused through the solution; and
+2. understanding the totality of information required is difficult - it is diffused through the solution; and
-3. it is difficult to change the solution to source configuration from a different place - many bits of code would need to be changed.
+3. it is difficult to change the solution to source the configuration from a different place - many bits of code would need to be changed.

 Let's start by creating a type that will represent a 'valid' configuration for the `EvidenceService`.